athomasq/athomasq.github.io/essays/leveling-up-as-an-angel-investor.md

 #### Post-Investment Support

 On average I spend 3-4 hours with each of my portfolio companies every 1-2 months, helping them on various tactical and strategic issues.
 The topics which come up most often are go-to-market, narrative creation, recruiting and team structure, and financing strategy.
-I try to stay at the meta level -- "how should we be thinking about this? -- rather than be too prescriptive -- "here's what you should do".

 ----
 <br/>